UCF-Li-Lab/SMS/README.md

 NC_009515.1_2a4_0.01_100_400_0.53a12.68_0.001_5387a1108_sorted.bam_reads_frequency	1	0	0	1

-‘time_used.bed’ ------------- it’s the time used to get the strains from the bam file.
+‘time_used.bed’ ------------- it’s the time used to get the strains from the bam file( the final SMS method step).

 ========================================================================